dev-sangjun/user-management-dashboard/README.md

 - Download the repo
 - Run "npm i" in /client and /server directories to download npm packages
 - Run "npm run dev" in the root directory, which will trigger "npm run dev" in /client and /server directories
+- The server will run at http://localhost:5000, and the client will run at http://localhost:5173
+- Open a browser and go to http://localhost:5173

 ## Getting Started
 1. Sign up your account with your email & password